 Clinical Phase II study both in France and in the United States

-The objective of the study is to focus on the elderly or frail AML patients who are unfit to standard chemotherapy and who can only receive monthly cycles of intravenous perfusions of decitabine (Dacogen®, Johnson & Johnson).
+The objective of the study is to focus on the elderly or frail AML patients who can only receive monthly cycles of intravenous perfusions of decitabine (Dacogen®, Johnson & Johnson).
 In addition to this treatment, they will receive oral inecalcitol or placebo.
 The primary endpoint will be overall survival.
 The total number of 110 patients to be included in the study is designed to be sufficiently powered to evidence potential efficacy on mortality.
 Prof. O. Hermine, Chair of the Department of Hematology, Necker Hospital, Paris, is the principal investigator of the study in France and Prof. J. Cortes, Chair of the AML and CML sections, Department of Leukemia, University of Texas MD Anderson Cancer Center, Houston, is the principal investigator in the United States.

-In vitro, inecalcitol has been shown to be 1,000 fold more potent than the active metabolite of vitamin D to inhibit the growth of human AML cell lines, to stimulate their differentiation into more mature and functional myeloid cell type, or to induce their programmed cell death (apoptosis).
+In vitro, inecalcitol has been shown to be 1,000 fold more potent than vitamin D to inhibit the growth of human AML cell lines, to stimulate their differentiation into more mature and functional myeloid cell type, or to induce their programmed cell death (apoptosis).
 In a model of AML genetically induced in mice, in vivo treatment by inecalcitol resulted in a delay in the onset of the disease.

 The molecular basis of this synergy has been elucidated: decitabine “unmasks” the gene coding for vitamin D receptors (by reducing the methylation of its promoter region).
 As a consequence, more vitamin D receptors are expressed and available to be activated by inecalcitol.